spotfiresoftware/tibco-streaming-samples/MAINTENANCE.md

 ## Basics ##

-Each TIBCO Streaming release eventually gets a branch named for the version.
+Each Spotfire Streaming release eventually gets a branch named for the version.
 The latest release version becomes the default branch for this repository.